Spaying or Neutering Dogs

 How long will my dog be in pain after neutering or spaying?

-Spaying female dogs is a more complex procedure than neutering males, but both have similar recovery times.
+Spaying female dogs is also more complex procedure than neutering males.
+While both have similar recovery times, here is what you can expect from a typical recovery timeline:

 Will my pet need pain meds after surgery?